ghc-proposals/ghc-proposals/manifestoes/extensions.rst

       Includes the following: ``DeepSubsumption``, ``IncoherentInstances`` (but without implying ``INCOHERENT`` on every instance), ``NoMonomorphismRestriction``, ``-Wno-warn-orphans``

-  Here is the for these columns:
+  Here is the key for the "semantic bundle" columns:

   * X: The feature is enabled.